 Map 15.2.2 shows the location of all properties listed in unsound condition and their proximity to roads.
-Many of these will be observed while the appraiser is en route to other inspections.
-How many that are not near major or secondary streets go unobserved?
+Many of these will be observed while an appraiser is on the way to other inspections.
+This raises the question of how many poor or unsound properties that are not near major or secondary streets go unobserved.

-The County appears to have good data quality for the properties that have sold.
+The county appears to have good data quality for the properties that have sold.
 It is the data for the unsold properties that is an entry point for bias.
-Errors in the coding of condition of improvements will directly cause overvaluation when properties in fair, poor or unsound condition are valued as average, and cause undervaluation when properties that are in above average or renovated condition are valued as average.
-This bias will not run along demographic lines, but will affect all properties that are mis-coded.
+Errors in the coding of condition of improvements will directly cause overvaluation when properties in fair, poor, or unsound condition are incorrectly valued as average and will also cause undervaluation when properties that are in above average, or renovated condition, are incorrectly valued as average.
+This bias will not run along demographic lines but will affect all properties that are miscoded.

-As the quality and availability of remote imagery improves, more jurisdictions are relying more on desktop observation and data review than less on field observations.
+As the quality and availability of remote imagery improves, more jurisdictions are relying on desktop observation and data review and less on field observations.
 This trend has a couple of unfortunate consequences.
 Remote observation leads to a myopic focus on specific properties.
 When assessors make observations onsite or in the field, they see more than specific properties.
-They can see if general conditions in the neighborhood(s) are improving or declining; how properties other than the subject property are faring.
+They can see if general conditions in the neighborhood(s) are improving or declining and how properties other than the subject property are faring.
 Field visits are the only way to observe properties that have fallen into the cycle of decline.

 IAAO recommends that every property should be the subject of a field inspection every four to six years.
-The Assessor's office lacks the manpower to perform routine field inspections.
+The Assessor's Office lacks the manpower to perform routine field inspections.
 Many of the properties that will be reappraised for 2025 will not have had the benefit of a field visit.

-This is an entry point for bias
+Lack of field inspections is an entry point for bias.

-Recommendation: Increase capacity in the Assessor's office to allow for a relisting of attributes and periodic field inspections on a regular cycle.
+Recommendation: Increase capacity in the Assessor's Office to allow for a relisting of attributes and periodic field inspections on a regular cycle.

-This may not require long-term full-time employees.
-This might be accomplished with short-term staff augmentations or using interns.
+This may not require long-term, full time employees.
+This might be accomplished with short-term staff augmentations or by using interns.